hydroper-jet/compiler/todo/parsing.md

   * [ ] `configuration` directive
     * [ ] Parse in parallel with expression statement (if identifier is `configuration` and followed by `{`)
   * [ ] `import`
+    * [ ] Resolve ambiguity with expression statement beginning with `import.meta` expression
   * [ ] `use`
 * Configuration expressions
   * [ ] Configuration expressions